dophist/kaldi-lstm/README.md

 * standard
 * google

-Go to sub-directory to get more details
+Go to sub-directory to get more details.

-## TODO:
-* bi-directional LSTM
-* simple version: now mixes both vector and matrix representations for computation.
-May add DiffSigmoid, DiffTanh to CuVector to clean it up.
-* faster version: add multi-stream discriminative sequential training(MMI, sMBR)
-* binary level code clean-up is nearly done.
-Script level code clean-up is on the way.